 7.21 Why It’s More Important to Manage Your Basal Insulin Than Your Bolus Insulin

 Unfortunately, confusion and misunderstanding abound regarding the role of insulin in our bodies.
-Optimising our blood glucose, insulin, and body fat is not as simple as reducing our intake of carbohydrates to achieve more stable blood sugar levels.
+Unfortunately, optimising our blood glucose, insulin, and body fat is not as simple as reducing our intake of carbohydrates to achieve more stable blood sugar levels.

 Insulin is an important and powerful hormone secreted by the pancreas.
 Its most well-known role is to facilitate the movement of glucose from the bloodstream into your cells, to either be used as energy or stored away.